 - Trying to understand the general status of your security.

-Why choose Comtact Ltd. to conduct your vulnerability scan?
+Why choose Comtact to conduct your vulnerability scan?

-A vulnerability assessment scan represents a highly impactful first step towards a more secure IT security posture – and can make your organisation considerably less attractive to hackers in a matter of days.
+A vulnerability assessment scan represents a highly effective first step towards a more secure IT security posture – and can make your organisation considerably less attractive to hackers in a matter of days.

 Our expert assessment provides a comprehensive and detailed snapshot of your IT infrastructure, highlighting your exposure to known vulnerabilities, closing the door to attack from ransomware and other malware.